reactjs/react.dev/content/docs/reference-events.md

 ```
 `relatedTarget` is useful for detecting _child_ focus events as well as bubbling vs encapsulating events.

-* _bubbling_: If the focus/blur event fires on a descendant node, this handler gets called.
-* _encapsulation_: If focus passes between two descendant nodes, this handler does not get called.

 You can use the `currentTarget` and `relatedTarget` to differentiate if the focusing or blurring events originated from _outside_ of the parent element:

 ```